 Most forex trading signals are difficult to interpret, but with The Forex Heatmap®, even beginner forex traders can interpret how to buy and sell 28 pairs in real time.
 This consistent AUD weakness and EUR/AUD buy signal caused strong movement on this pair.
 Movements of 1% or more on any pair is a large movement, up to 100 pips on pairs like the EUR/AUD.
 Movement cycles of over 200 pips in one trading session are possible on many pairs out of the 28 listed on the meter.

 The meter looks the same for the other 7 currencies, with seven pairs per individual currency grouping.
 Our currency strength meter/indicator works for 8 different currencies and a total of 28 currency pairs: USD, CAD, EUR, GBP, CHF, JPY, AUD and NZD pair combinations can all be traded with this meter.They currency groups are all stacked on top of each other so you can see all 8 currencies and 28 pairs on one screen.
-Basing the heatmap on the forex trading sessions is another big advantage.
+Basing the heatmap on the forex trading sessions and best times to trade the forex market is another big advantage.
 In the example above, the AUD weakness started in the main session and the movement progressed in the most liquid part of the forex trading day.
 This occurs often with all 8 currencies, almost every day in the main trading session.

 Another Currency Strength Meter Example Signal

 Here is another example currency strength meter signal, and this time you can see how the pairs moved also.
 The GBP was consolidating, then started to drop in the main trading session.
 The other currencies were neutral on the meter, so every single GBP pair had nice movements based on GBP weakness.
 The GBP pairs are volatile.
 The GBP/AUD sell off was about over 200 pips in less than 8 hours, and all 7 GBP pairs combines movement was over 1000 pips.